furan917/MageComm/README.md

 - A proxy for the magerun command via rmq/sqs with restricted command usage, allowed commands via `MAGECOMM_ALLOWED_MAGERUN_COMMANDS`
 - Engine (sqs|rmq), default sqs, configured in config or by ENV `MAGECOMM_LISTENER_ENGINE`
+- The command will publish a message and then listen for the outputs return

 #### `magecomm listen [queue1] [queue2] ...`